WARNING: Aboriginal and Torres Strait Islander readers are advised that the following article contains names and descriptions of people who have died.

 In November last year, Kumanjayi Walker was shot dead by a police officer 300km from Alice Springs.

-The charges, which are still before the court, were met with cheers from protesters across the country.
+When the young officer was charged there were cheers from protesters across the country.
 Because like Veronica, Kumanjayi’s death has left his loved ones with so many unanswered questions.

 The 19-year-old was shot on his girlfriend’s grandparent’s property, allegedly for breaching conditions of a suspended sentence for break and enter.